 2. Opportunities and Threats Opportunities

-Our APIs segment includes manufacturing of mainly Ibuprofen.
-Our Specialty Industrial Chemicals segment includes manufacturing of Ethyl Acetate, Iso Butyl Benzene (IBB), Mono Chloro Acetic Acid (MCA) and Acetyl Chloride.
+The Company is a manufacturer and global supplier of APIs such as Ibuprofen, Metformin, Clopidogrel and Fenofibrate and other APIs.
+Specialty Industrial Chemicals segment includes manufacturing of Ethyl Acetate, Iso Butyl Benzene (IBB), Mono Chloro Acetic Acid (MCA) and Acetyl Chloride.

 4. Risks and Concerns

 The main risks to which the Company is exposed as well as approach taken by the management to control and mitigate those risks is given below:

 The Company operates in a highly regulated pharmaceutical industry.
 Any lapse to comply regulations may adversely impact its operations.
 To overcome, regular internal and external inspections are being made to ensure compliance of regulations of Indian and all leading global regulatory authorities.